OmkarP321/OmkarP321.github.io/README.md

-# OmkarP321.github.io
-Omkar Pathak
-My personal website.
+This is code for my personal website.
 Currently quite updated, although I'm planning to update this during summer 2021.